-When thinking of evergreen trees many gardeners think of conifers, or perhaps trees like holly with broad, dark-green leaves.
+When they hear the words “evergreen tree” many gardeners think of conifers, or perhaps trees like Holly with broad, dark-green leaves.
 Eucalyptus, or Gum-trees as they are known in their native Australia, is a third group which are evergreen, but usually have long, narrow leaves that hang down in a very characteristic way.
 These are fast-growing trees with large, strong trunks and are usually upright and cast a light shade because of the hanging leaves.

 To grow the Rainbow Eucalyptus tree in a container, use a standard potting soil.
 Choose a large pot and water well after planting.
 Feed regularly with liquid fertilizer and prune for size as necessary.
 Never allow your tree to become dry.
 Keep it indoors during periods of freezing temperatures.